kstenerud/dogma/v1/dogma_v1.md

 Given the document `azzzbzzzczzz@`, The above Dogma would match 3 records (`a`, `b`, and `c`), not one record (`azzzbzzzc`).

+### Character Sets

+Dogma can be used with any [character set](https://www.iana.org/assignments/character-sets/character-sets.xhtml).

+By default, it is assumed that the format being described by a dogma document uses the same character set as [the Dogma document is written in](#document-header).
+However, if the [`charsets` header line](#standard-headers) is provided, then only the character sets listed in that header line are valid (how a particular character set is chosen from that list must be specified elsewhere, and is beyond the scope of this specification).

+If allowed characters in a grammar cannot be 1:1 converted between the [document character set](#document-header) and the character sets listed in the [`charsets` header line](#standard-headers), then the conversion method(s) must be specified elsewhere (which is beyond the scope of this specification).

+**Note**: When listing character sets, it's customary to use all lowercase.

 ### Bit Ordering

 Bit ordering is assumed to be "most significant bit first" since it is almost always abstracted that way by the hardware, and ordering generally only comes into play when actually transmitting data serially (which is outside of the scope of Dogma).